questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Professor Dr. Göbel,

-!!!
-My average painkiller days cannot be brought below 6.
+I can't get my average number of painkiller-related days below six.
 Acute therapy with triptans always works well to very well.
-But I'm afraid of MÜK.
+However, I'm afraid of medication overuse headache (MOH).

 Dear Biggie,

-with 6 painkiller days per month you are in the “green” zone.
-It doesn't always help to fight against windmills.
-If, due to the special genetic prerequisites, there is a migraine frequency of 6 days a month and the attacks can be easily treated with a triptan, there is no reason why you should not take it easy.
-If the situation is stable, the risk of MOC is very low.
-Prophylaxis in this situation with medication is not absolutely necessary.
-However, if there is an anxiety disorder with depressive phases as a comorbidity and an antidepressant would be necessary anyway, this step would make doubly sense.
-Topiramate should not be used in this situation as it can increase depression and anxiety.
+Six days a month using painkillers puts you in a good position.
+It's not always helpful to fight windmills.
+If, due to specific genetic predisposition, you experience a migraine frequency of six days a month and the attacks are well-controlled with a triptan, there's no reason not to take it in stride.
+If your situation is stable, the risk of medication overuse headache (MOH) is very low.
+In this case, prophylaxis with medication is not strictly necessary.
+However, if you have a co-occurring anxiety disorder with depressive episodes and an antidepressant would be needed anyway, this step would be doubly beneficial.
+Topiramate should not be used in this situation, as it can exacerbate depression and anxiety.

 Kind regards